 - 1 teaspoon salt (optional or to taste)

-- Heat your pressure cooker (use the “brown” setting on electric PC’s); if necessary, spray or rub lightly with oil.
+- Heat your pressure cooker (use the “brown” setting on electric PC’s).
 Add the onions and cook until they begin to brown, adding water by the tablespoon if they start to stick.
 Add the peppers and garlic and cook for another couple of minutes, adding water as needed.

 - Add all the dry spices and the lentils and cook while stirring for another minute.
 Stir in the vegetable broth and tomatoes.
 Lock the lid in place, and bring to high pressure (switch to high pressure setting on electric PC and set timer for 10 minutes).
 After 10 minutes at high pressure, remove from heat or turn off and allow pressure to come down naturally for at least 10 minutes.